Homepage

 2. Book your car hire early

-Sorting your rental car early has two benefits: it can help you to secure a cheaper price and you’re also more likely to get the car you really want.
-For example, Which? revealed that car hire for August was 26% more expensive for those who booked in July than those who booked in May.
-And by the time August rolled around, cars in many popular locations had already been snapped up.
+Sorting your rental car early has two benefits: it can help you to nab a cheaper price and you’re more likely to secure the type of car you really want.

 3. Avoid peak travel times (if you can)